PxPerfectMike/scootloops/readme.md

 ### Parameters:

-- array - The array to filter
+-   `array` (Array): The array to filter.
-- condition - A string that specifies a property and operator to filter by, in the format "propertyName.operator"
+-   `condition` (String): A string that specifies a property and operator to filter by, in the format "propertyName.operator".
-- value - The value to use in the filtering operation
+-   `value` (Any): The value to use in the filtering operation.

 #### Example: